GELOG/docker-ubuntu-hbase/README.md

 ## How to use this image?
 Note: currently this image has only been tested in local mode, using local file system.
+For HDFS support, see "Using HDFS" below.

 ### Data storage
 This image is configured (in `hbase-site.xml`) to store the HBase data at `file:///data/hbase`.